t-guan/t-guan.github.io/Projects/Smart_Beehive.md

 From this part of the project, a team and I are undertaking the development of some other components, which focus on climate control, varroa mite detection, and feeding.
 These actionable items will aim to further improve the usability of the hive iself.

 A report was written for this first stage of the project, attached below.
-Currently now working with a team of three engineers and three business students to push this idea further as part of the UBC New Venture Design course.
-On the engineering side, we are working on a robust feeding mechanism, gas-sensor array for varroa mite and hive health detection, and a climate control system.
-We hope to improve the existing instrumentation to make it into a more robust and refined solution.
+This project was eventually further developed into Nectarfy, the Smart Beehive.

 <div>
 <embed src="https://t-guan.github.io/Portfolio/Projects/pdfs/SmartBeehivePR.pdf" type="application/pdf" style="min-height:100vh;width:100%"/>